-Let’s talk about the meat protein part of the kidney stone diet—it has always confused people, so let’s see if I can clear this up.
+Let’s discuss the meat protein part of the kidney stone diet—it has always confused people, so let’s see if I can clarify this.

-You don’t need to avoid meat, but you can’t eat it in vast quantities every day.
+You don’t need to avoid meat, but you can’t eat it in vast quantities daily.
 It’s advised that you eat within your KSD guidelines.

 On the flip side, I also speak to many vegetarian stone formers—many of whom are on a plant-based diet at their doctor’s recommendation.
 It’s not the plant-based diet that’s to blame, though; it’s the overeating of high-oxalate foods (beans, spinach, almond products) without fulfilling daily calcium requirements.